Joseph Caldwell: Astronomer

 In 1809, Caldwell was appointed as the "Astronomer" to the commission determining the boundary between North and South Carolina.
 When the university declined his request to fund an astronomy program, he purchased telescopes from France with his own money in 1824.
 When he constructed the university's astronomical observatory in 1830 in his backyard, it was the first one built solely for educational purposes in the United States.

 Legacy

 In 1841, Caldwell County in western North Carolina was named for him.

-In October 2013 the University of North Carolina at Chapel Hill hosted a display to commemorate the role of Masons in the establishment of the first public university in the United States.
-Among items on display were the 18th- and 19th-century papers from Eagle Lodge No. 19 in Hillsborough documenting the applications, or “petitions,” of UNC's first President Joseph Caldwell to receive the first and second degrees of Masonry.
+In October 2013, the University of North Carolina at Chapel Hill hosted a display to commemorate the role of Masons in the establishment of the first public university in the United States.
+Among items on display were the 18th and 19th-century papers from Eagle Lodge No. 19 in Hillsborough documenting the applications, or “petitions,” of Caldwell to receive the first and second degrees of Masonry.